<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=230754&amp;fmt=gif">

 Create a Link Budget

-An RF link budget is a very basic calculation anyone can do to get a sense for how well their wireless mic system will perform.
-Creating a link budget starts with the power output from your wireless mic transmitter.
 More is better, right?
-Well yes and no. More power increases intermod problems when using more than a single transmitter and is a big problem when using a dozen or more.
-And more RF flying around the room will sooner or later end up in your system as noise.
+Well, yes and no. More power increases intermod problems when using more than one transmitter, and it is a big problem when you use a dozen or more transmitters.
+The more RF that is flying around the room, the more likely something will eventually end up in your system as noise.

 learn how to create a link budget